IQ404/study-notes/README.md

 It is definitely worth considering why doing a thing before doing it.

-For now, I prefer to simply think of the use of an `inline` function as when we need the definition of the function to always immediately follow the declaration<ins>s</ins> of the function.
+For now, I prefer to simply think of the use of an `inline` function only when we need the definition of the function to always immediately follow the declaration<ins>s</ins> of the function.

 For other cases, why using a (modern) `inline` function?